 L'esprit Academy's main campus is located in two non-contiguous suites in the Canton Shopping Plaza totaling 8,000 square feet of space including training classrooms, offices, and student salon.
 With plentiful parking and easy location on the busy retail corridor of Ford Road, L'esprit Academy has the Training Center at 42011 Ford Road on the east side of the plaza and the Student Salon at 42083 Ford Road on the west side of the plaza.
-The headquarters is located at 42077 Ford Road, Canton, MI 48187.
-L'esprit Academy is pleased to offer our additional location in Southfield, MI.
-Our Southfield campus is a single story 6,700 square foot building which offers a suburban and creative environment with the exceptional education that the L'esprit Academy name reflects.
+L'esprit Academy is pleased to offer our additional location in Southfield, Michigan.
+Our Southfield campus is a single story 6,689 square foot building which offers a suburban and creative environment to promote the exceptional education that the L'esprit Academy name reflects.
 The combination of exceptional education and beautiful campuses make for a student experience filled with pride, excitement, and enthusiasm!

-Canton Campus

-Training Center: 42011 Ford Road, Canton MI 48187 Student Salon: 42083 Ford Road, Canton MI 48187
+Canton Campus (Main Campus) 42083 Ford Road, Canton, MI 48187 42011 Ford Road, Canton, MI 48187 (Additional Classroom Space)